Release of Information

 What should I expect with my therapist?

-Regularly you will find there are three levels of psychotherapists that you will come across which include students, guides, and expert professionals.
+Regularly you will find there are three role-levels of psychotherapists that you will come across which include students, guides, and expert professionals.
 Despite most therapists surely having favorite predispositions on how to operate, great therapists know that they have to be adaptable to the needs of the client.
 There are a multitude of social, psychological, environmental, and various other factors that affect our mental health which determine provider-role decisions by your therapist.
-Clinicians typically either hold a masters or doctoral degree in counseling or a related field such as social work.
+Clinicians in Connecticut typically either hold a masters or doctoral degree in counseling or a related field (e.g., social work, family therapy, etc.) due to developing the knowledge, experience, and abstract thinking that takes years for a provider to ascertain.

 Do you offer free consultations?

-We ask that you treat our service as you would any other provider/professional and suitability/treatment questions be made during the time of your in-person intake appointment where your provider can take their time assessing the systemic nature of your current situation.
+We ask that you treat our service as you would most other providers/professionals and suitability/treatment questions be made during the time of your in-person intake appointment where your provider can take their time assessing the systemic nature of your current situation.
 This decision is also largely due to HIPAA constraints surrounding responsible record keeping.
 Signing our intake packet is not indicative of treatment obligation (you do not have to continue seeing us).
-This also means that until you sign a consent to treatment, we are not your therapist meaning that we cannot offer advice or interventions until we are.
+This also means that until you sign a consent to treatment, we are not your therapist meaning that we cannot offer feedback or interventions until we are.
+We also understand that there are some therapists that offer this service with more open availability.

 How do appointments work?